sdmoran/sigmapi-web/docs/api/Mafia/v0/Mafia_v0.md

     'actions_availabilities':
-              ActionAvailability[],       // Actions available to the user this (coming) night 'doused':                   Boolean,  // Whether the player has been doused by an Arsonist 'executioner_target':       User      // If the player's role is Executioner, their target;
+              ActionAvailability[],       // Actions available to the user this (coming) night 'doused':                   Boolean,  // Whether the player has been doused by an Arsonist 'executioner_target':       Username  // If the player's role is Executioner, their target;
                                           //    otherwise null
 }
 ```